sstaar/Games-Dashboard/README.md

 # Games Dashboard
-This is a small project that is still under development.
+Games Dashboard is a simple project built with ReactJS for the frontend and NodeJS for the backend.
+The project is designed to display game data in an easy-to-understand dashboard.

 ## Prerequisites
-To start the project, you need to have NodeJS installed on your system.
+To start the project, you need to have Docker installed on your system.
+Docker is an open-source platform that automates the deployment of applications inside containers.

 ## Installation
-    After cloning the repository, run the following command in your terminal to install all the necessary packages:
+    To run the project, follow these steps:
-    ```npm install```
+        1- Clone the repository to your local machine.

-## Usage
+        2- Open a terminal window and navigate to the project directory.
-    To start the project in development mode, run the following command:
+        3- Run the following command to start the application:
-    ```npm start```
+            ```docker-compose up```

-    Please note that this project has not been tested for building and is not ready for production.
+    This will start the application and download any necessary packages.

 ## Data
-    Currently, the data is not persistent, meaning that it will be reset to the initial data whenever the website is refreshed.
-However, the plan is to implement a simple API to store the mock data and make it persistent.
-I am working on this feature, and it will be available soon.
-Once implemented, the data will be persistent.
+    The data used in this project is saved and manipulated in a JSON file.
+No database is used since it is not required for this simple project.
+Please note that passwords are stored as plain text for this test project, and no heavy security measures are implemented.
+Some endpoints use a sleep function to delay the response so that the loading state can be displayed on the frontend.

 ## Authentication
-    Multiple usernames and passwords can be used for login, which are located in /src/mockapi/data/users.json.
+    Multiple usernames and passwords can be used for login, which are located in the `backend/controllers/users/users.json` file.
 Here are a few examples:

-        -Username: channanrr, Password: UTnl3p
+        - Username: channanrr, Password: UTnl3p
-        -Username: rabramirp, Password: HVRipS4v
+        - Username: rabramirp, Password: HVRipS4v
-        -Username: sworttrq, Password: clcSvMAWHkf
+        - Username: sworttrq, Password: clcSvMAWHkf

 ## Feedback
 All feedback is welcome!
 Please feel free to submit issues or pull requests on the GitHub repository.
+We appreciate your contribution to the project!